fylein/fyle-pr-action/README.md

       regex: '^(fix|feat)'
       message_if_not_matching: 'PR title must start with "fix" or "feat"' # optional
       message_if_matching: 'PR title starts with "fix" or "feat"' # optional - provide at least one of these
-    - name: 'issue_check'
-      regex: 'JIRA-[0-9]+'
-      message_if_not_matching: 'PR title must contain a JIRA issue'
-      message_if_matching: 'PR title contains a JIRA issue'

   description:
-    - name: 'docs_check'
+    - name: 'clickup_check'
-      regex: 'https://docs\.example\.com' # Matching anywhere in the description
+      regex: 'app.clickup.com' # Matching anywhere in the description
-      message_if_not_matching: 'PR description must contain a link to the docs'
+      message_if_not_matching: 'PR description must contain a link to a clickup'
-      message_if_matching: 'PR description contains a link to the docs'
+      message_if_matching: 'PR description contains a link to clickup'

   file_path:
     - name: 'core_platform'